 Three specs decide how a bar feels.
 Shaft diameter sets the stiffness: 28 mm bars (and bearing WL bars) have more whip for Olympic lifting, 28.5 mm is the all-round sweet spot, and 29 mm power bars are the stiffest for heavy squats and deadlifts.
 Tensile strength (PSI) is how much stress the steel takes before it bends — aim for at least 150,000 PSI, with premium bars from Rogue running 190,000–205,000 PSI.
 And sleeve rotation comes down to bushings (smooth, durable, cheaper — right for almost everyone) versus needle bearings (fast spin for the snatch and clean & jerk).

 Match the bar to your training, not the other way around.
-A general lifter or beginner is best served by a 28.5 mm bushing bar like the Ohio or Gladiator.
+A general lifter or beginner is best served by a 28.5 mm bushing bar like the Ohio or Colorado.
 A dedicated powerlifter wants the stiffer 29 mm Ohio Power Bar.
 Only Olympic weightlifters need a 28 mm bearing bar.
 Whatever you pick, every bar here uses the standard 2-inch sleeve, so it’s interchangeable with any Olympic plates and drops straight into your rack.